ahaldane/Mi3-GPU/UserGuide.md

 Mi3-GPU performs almost all calculations in a "fieldless" gauge, so in general the couplings file fully specifies the model and no fields are needed.
 The `changeGauge.py` script can output fields, and these are output as a 2-dimensional `float32` array of dimension `(L, q)`.

 MSAs are stored in a custom format to help optimize writing to and from disk, which is simply the ASCII sequences, one sequence per line, with all sequence ID information stripped.
 The sequences must have the same length.
 These MSA files can sometimes contain header lines starting with `#`.
-In some cases GIIIM outputs sequence files compressed with bzip2.
+In some cases Mi3-GPU outputs sequence files compressed with bzip2.